 - What if my income changes during the year?

 - Can I get help applying?

-If you do not have health insurance or your insurance does not cover the care you need, you may have options under the federal Health Care Reform law (also known as the Affordable Care Act or ACA).
+If you do not have health insurance, or your insurance does not cover the care you need, you might have options under the federal Health Care Reform law (also known as the Affordable Care Act or ACA).